bibby/gd-rpc/README.md

 # Contributing

 Please, if you have a feature you'd like to have added, create an issue on github or send a pull request.

-If you have reusable GDScripts that you'd like to share with the rest of the Godot community, consider checking out the source of [gdrepo.org](http://www.gdrepo.org) and highlighting it.